-The charged substances that result when a salt is dissolved in solution are called electrolytes.
-There are many electrolytes in serum.
-These serum electrolytes are involved in various activities essential for life, including nerve transmission, energy production, PH balance, muscle contractions, fluid balance and many others.
-Sodium, potassium and chloride are widely distributed ions in body fluids.
-They are major electrolytes, where their concentrations are closely regulated, important in acid base balance, electrolyte balance, substrate transport and osmotic balance.
-Osmolar concentrations in between extracellular and intracellular compartments are regulated by movement of the solutes and/or body water.
+Sodium as a major extra cellular ion is of primary importance is reflecting changes of water and electrolytes status in the body.1 Postoperative hyponatremia and its relative complications can occur after any surgical procedure, particularly in elderly patients.
+The early symptoms can be mild which if not recognized on time, can progress to severe neurological manifestations and can even prove fatal to patients.
+The early warning is most of the time taken as normal post-operative sequelae resulting in increasing morbidity and mortality in patients with hyponatremia.
+The treatment is simple and in most cases, the early complications can be reversed by infusing sodium containing solutions.2 Osmolar concentrations in between extracellular and intracellular compartments are regulated by movement of the solutes and/or body water.
 Changes in solute concentrations such as Na+ and glucose that do not move freely across membranes will cause water to move intraspacially from intracellular to extracellular in order to equilibrate the solute concentrations.
 Osmolality, thus, depends on the solute concentrations.
-Emergency and elective surgery, trauma, sepsis, feeding, fasting, and an aesthesia all affect the electrolyte balance.
-Stress response to surgery is characterized by increase in the secretion of pituitary hormones and the activation of sympathetic nervous system.
-In order to maintain isotonicity, circulating intravascular volume, and adequate oxygen-carrying capacity, Postoperative fluid balance is important.
+Emergency and elective surgery, trauma, sepsis, feeding, fasting, and an aesthesia all affect the electrolyte balance.3 Stress response to surgery is characterized by ISSN: 2515-8260 increase in the secretion of pituitary hormones and the activation of sympathetic nervous system.4 In order to maintain isotonicity, circulating intravascular volume, and adequate oxygen-carrying capacity, Postoperative fluid balance is important.
 Fluid balance involves giving fluids appropriately based on the individual patient's needs and giving enough fluids.
-The intravenous fluid requirement in child up to 10 kg body weight is 100ml/kg/hr.
-From 10 to 20 kg weight is 1000ml plus 50 /ml/kg/hr and between 20 to 30 kg body weight is 1500ml plus 20 ml/kg/hr.
-Other fluid loss through ryle's tube is replaced by Ringer Lactate.
-Target urine out is 2-3 ml/kg/hr.Total fluid loss in the average adult is about 2500 mL/day.
+Total fluid loss in the average adult is about 2500 mL/day.
 This includes 100-200 mL/day through the gastrointestinal tract, insensible fluid losses (through the lungs and skin) of about500-1000 mL/day, and urine output of about 1000 mL/day.
-The fluid volume required, therefore, is generally about 2500 mL/day for a 70-kg adult, with Na+ of 30 mEq/L and K+ of 15-20 mEq/L. The fluids available are colloids, crystalloids, blood and blood products.
+The fluid volume required, therefore, is generally about 2500 mL/day for a 70-kg adult, with Na+ of 30 mEq/L and K+ of 15-20 mEq/L.5 The fluids available are colloids, crystalloids, blood and blood products.
 In general, crystalloids containing electrolytes found in plasma are administered.
-Blood and/or blood products might be required depending on the degree of blood loss.
-Fluid and electrolyte imbalances may occur rapidly in the surgical patient, and can be caused by numerous factors, including preoperative fluid and food restrictions, intra-operative fluid loss, or the stress of surgery.
-Any type of surgical trauma, whether elective or emergency, causes various effects on the human body including a great impact on the physiology of fluid and electrolytes within the body.
-Post-operative potassium metabolism has long been the focus of research.
-Numerous studies have demonstrated that hypokalemia is an independent risk factor for postoperative complications.
+Blood and/or blood products might be required depending on the degree of blood loss.5 Fluid and electrolyte imbalances may occur rapidly in the surgical patient, and can be caused by numerous factors, including preoperative fluid and food restrictions, intra-operative fluid loss, or the stress of surgery.6 Any type of surgical trauma, whether elective or emergency, causes various effects on the human body including a great impact on the physiology of fluid and electrolytes within the body.7 Post-operative potassium metabolism has long been the focus of research.
+Numerous studies have demonstrated that hypokalemia is an independent risk factor for post-operative complications.
 In clinical settings, pre-existing hypokalemia is frequently detected via initial serum potassium measurement at hospital admission, which usually results in considerable delay of elective laparotomy.
-Hence; the present study was conducted for assessing the alterations in serum potassium levels during post op exploratory laparotomy.
+Hence; the present study was conducted for assessing the alterations in serum potassium levels during post-operative exploratory laparotomy.

-Volume 07, Issue 10, 2020
+Volume 07, Issue 11, 2020